-Most platforms treat adaptive sports as a secondary option.
+Most platforms treat adaptive sports, Para sport, and sports for athletes with disabilities as a secondary option.
 A checkbox to tick or a "special needs" category hidden deep in the menu.
-We are building Rideaway differently, from the ground up.

 The gap in accessibility we aim to fill